MostafaBelihi/iOSAppCore/README.md

 # iOSAppCore
-Core features to include in new iOS apps.
+Core features to include in new iOS projects.

 I'll add more here soon.